BinTianqi/OwnDroidDocs/docs/ApplicationManager.md

 ::: info

-An application can store data outside of its application data, e.g. external storage or user dictionary.
+An application can store data outside its application data, e.g. external storage or user dictionary.
 This data will not be wiped by calling this API.

 :::